-This page is not an exhaustive review of health, first-aid and rescue issues; it is merely a guide to help you understand what information and experience you need to have to trek safely.
+Health and Wellbeing is not an exhaustive review of health, first-aid and rescue issues; it is merely a guide to help you understand what information and experience you need to have to trek safely.
 It is essential that somebody in your party has up-to-date first-aid knowledge, that everyone has a clear idea of general health problems and their prevention, and that your party and guide understand what to do in an emergency situation.

 An excellent resource for anyone trekking into mountainous regions is Pocket First Aid and Wilderness Medicine Drs Jim Duff and Peter Gormly (Cicerone Press).
 Every group should carry at least one copy.

 - Use wrap-around, UV A and B lens-protection sunglasses.

 - To avoid having to get out of their sleeping bag and tent on a cold night, men can use a pee bottle, but should make sure the lid is water-tight.
 Wash out with used face-washing water in the mornings.

 All trekking companies and medical staff recommend a regular exercise program of increasing difficulty some months prior to embarking on your trek.
 If you arrive in Nepal in an unfit state you will find trekking tough on both your body and mind.